Isabel Haynes

-Isabel May Haynes (October 25, 1899 – April 7, 1993) was a businesswoman who managed Roosevelt Lodges in Yellowstone National Park and co-owned and -operated Haynes Picture Shops with Jack Ellis Haynes.
+Isabel May Haynes (October 25, 1899 – April 7, 1993) was an American businesswoman who managed Roosevelt Lodges in Yellowstone National Park.
+She alo co-owned and operated Haynes Picture Shops with Jack Ellis Haynes.

 Early life and education

 Isabel Haynes was born on October 25, 1899, in Traer, Iowa to Dr. John and Gladys (Fleck) Nauerth.
 She graduated from the University of Iowa in 1921 with a bachelor of science degree in history and a teaching certificate.
 She then took a summer job with the Yellowstone Camps and Lodge Company in Yellowstone National Park.

 Business career

 Isabel completed a resort management program in California in 1927.
 She then became the superintendent of the Yellowstone Park Lodge and Camps Company at Roosevelt Lodge, a position that she held for three years.
 Following her marriage to Jack E. Haynes in 1930, Isabel and her husband owned and operated Haynes Picture Shops throughout Yellowstone National Park.
 The pair had the exclusive rights to sell film and photographs within the park for many years.
 After Jack died in 1962, Isabel took over Haynes Inc. and Haynes Picture Shop and Studios and ran the business for six years until she sold it to Hamilton Stores, Inc in 1968.